 Reason #3: Terrace Garden

 In the middle of Telok Blangah Hill Park is the Terrace Garden.
 A series of stairs and terraces give way to an open space with a small shelter at the top where the main attraction is the view.
-From here, you can see the cityscape in the distance and Sentosa closer by.
+From here, you can see the cityscape in the distance and, closer by, Sentosa’s southern shores.

 Reason #4: Forest Walk